PC (footballer)

-Victor Pagliari Giro (born March 10, 1994), commonly known as PC, is a Brazilian professional footballer who plays as a left back for San Antonio FC in the USL Championship.
+Victor Pagliari Giro (born March 10, 1994), commonly known as PC, is a Brazilian former professional footballer who played as a left back.

 Career

 Corinthians

-PC began his career in the youth system of famous Brazilian club Corinthians.
+PC began his career in the youth system of Brazilian club Corinthians.
 He made his debut for Corinthians B in 2013.

 He acquired his nickname due to his resemblance to a fellow youth player named Pablo Cesar.

 Belenenses

 For the 2013–14 season he was sent on loan to Primeira Liga club Belenenses.
-He made his debut for the Portuguese club on September 25, 2013 in a Taça da Liga match against C.D.
+He made his debut for the Portuguese club on September 25, 2013, in a Taça da Liga match against C.D.
 Santa Clara, starting the match in a 0–0 draw.

 Fort Lauderdale Strikers

 In early 2015 he was sent on loan to Fort Lauderdale Strikers.
 On April 11, 2015, he scored his first goal for the Fort Lauderdale Strikers against the Jacksonville Armada FC in a match they won 2–1, earning a spot on the NASL Team of the Week.
 On April 23, 2015, it was announced that the Strikers had signed PC outright from Corinthians on a multi-year contract.